Provisional Patent Application: Complete 2026 Guide

 Use the 12 Months Strategically

 The 12-month window is not just a deadline.
 It is time to refine your invention, conduct market tests, file additional provisionals if new features emerge, and prepare a stronger non-provisional application.
-Do not let the window close without a concrete plan for conversion.
+It’s also your decision window on the trade secret question: because a provisional is never published, you can let it lapse and keep the invention confidential if that turns out to be the better protection strategy.
+Whatever path you choose, do not let the window close without a concrete plan.

 Software and AI Provisional Patent Applications

-Software and AI inventions require more detailed provisional descriptions.
-The application must show how the technology solves a technical problem in a technical way.
-A vague description of a software system is one of the most common reasons non-provisional applications fail to claim priority from a provisional.
+Software and AI inventions require more detailed provisional descriptions than almost any other category.
+The application must show how the technology solves a technical problem in a technical way: the underlying algorithm and architecture, not just what the software outputs.
+The USPTO’s 2026 guidance pushes examiners to reject vague functional language, so “the model predicts the outcome” won’t survive, while a description of how the model weights its inputs and what architecture it runs on can.
+A vague software description is one of the most common reasons non-provisional applications fail to claim priority from a provisional.
 Jeff Schell works specifically with software and AI patent filings and understands what the USPTO needs to see.

 Common Mistakes to Avoid With Provisional Patent Applications